merc1er/bchtipbot/README.md

 - Queues with Celery/rq
 - Implement more tests
 - Allow users without a username to use the bot
+- Sometimes the bot doesn't get triggered with the /tip command while not admin

 ## Support me